Alfred-kai/vue-plugin-template/README.md

-# vue-easy-nav
-a simple vue navigation component
+# A template for publishing your vue component